 When I published this post last February, I hoped some people would read it.
 I hoped some people would comment.
 I expected many people to disagree with my idea that story isn’t all it’s cracked up to be.
 But you know what?
 No one did.

 Here’s what happened.
-To date, the post has had more than 14,000 hits—the most ever for Celebrate Science.
+To date, the post has had more than 31,000 hits.
 Lots of people did comment.
 39 commented directly on my blog.
 Many other folks sent me email, talked to me at conferences, or responded on Twitter or Facebook.

 Clearly the post hit a nerve.
 Maybe some people had been questioning the power of story for a long time.